My wife has a habit of leaving the remote control on the entertainment center, right next to the TV.

 Volume controls are a “nice to have” as well.
 They’re not essential, but they add a little extra convenience to the NVIDIA Shield app.

-Finally, there’s the power button.
-Don’t hit this one accidentally, because it will instantly send your NVIDIA Shield into sleep mode.
-Thankfully, it doesn’t go into a full shutdown mode, but it’s enough to also turn off your TV and receiver if you have your Shield TV hooked up via HDMI CEC.
+Thankfully, it doesn’t go into a complete shutdown mode, but it’s enough to also turn off your TV and receiver if you have your Shield TV hooked up via HDMI CEC.

 The Verdict

-You can find it on the Google Play Store for Android devices, and the Apple App Store for iPhones and iPads.
+You can find it on the Google Play Store for Android devices and the Apple App Store for iPhones and iPads.

-For more great articles like this, head on over to my NVIDIA Shield TV resource page.
-There you’ll find all of my tips, tricks, reviews and tutorials to help you get the most out of your NVIDIA Shield.
+For more great articles like this, visit my NVIDIA Shield TV resource page.
+You’ll find all of my tips, tricks, reviews, and tutorials to help you get the most out of your NVIDIA Shield.